George H.W. Bush Yelled At Me For Making Him Look Bad On TV

 Not that President Bush was going to settle for this, and not that it wouldn't be nice to get something more dramatic than comic.
 I had until 3PM to shoot, then I'd have to hustle back to shore.
 I needed to get to the office (nicely enough, not a mile from the dock), and in less than an hour, cut up the segment, and lay it to tape with color bars, slate and countdown for six different stations.
 A helicopter was standing by to courier the tapes to the mainland, where six different trucks would head in six different directions to hit the air by 5 o'clock.

-The level of intensity went up in our two boats, but it's not like we could move any faster and have a prayer of the president catching anything.
+The level of emotional intensity went up in our two boats, but it's not like we could actually move any faster and have a prayer of the president catching anything.
 My 3PM deadline arrived, and my cute little shot of President Bush and his cute little fish, hahahaha, was all I had to show for my 10 hours on the water.
-He got to keep fishing, but I waved my good-byes and took off for shore.
+He was going to keep fishing, but I waved my good-byes and took off for shore.

 As soon as we were back at the shop and Andy saw it, he agreed.
 Catching a grown-up fish would have been better for everyone, but there was no chance that anyone would pass on this story.

 And that's just how it happened.
-Every station we sent it to ran it.
+Every station we sent it to ran it at both 5 and 6.
 Ten hours on the water and another hour in the edit suite is a nice day at the office, especially when it turns out so well.